Only for fact-hunters!

 Credit: Vladislav Klapin

 Do you know that one friend who always keeps you guessing?
-The one that is full of surprises and a personal history that is anything but boring.
+The one who is full of surprises and has a personal history that is anything but boring?
 Well, the English language is pretty much like that.
 From its Germanic roots to its global dominance today, English has been shaped by centuries of twists and turns.
-Did you know Shakespeare invented words we still use today?
-Or that "awful" once meant something great?
-Well, whether you are a word nerd or just curious, we’ve put together 10 fun facts about English that’ll make you see it in a whole new light.
+Did you know that Shakespeare invented words we still use today?
+Or that awful once meant something great?
+Whether you're a word nerd or just curious, we’ve put together 10 fun facts about English that’ll make you see it in a whole new light.
 Here we go!

 From Germany to Great Britain: English’s unexpected roots